swirlai/swirl-search/docs/Developer-Guide.md

 The `post_result_processors` specification above includes [detecting and removing duplicates](#detect-and-remove-duplicate-results) by exact match on a specified field.

-Swirl will set the `status` to "FULL_UPDATE_READY" when finished updating.
+SWIRL will set the `status` to "FULL_UPDATE_READY" when finished updating.
 New results will have a field `new` which will be set to 1.
 Use the `new_result_url` to retrieve only the new results via the `ResultNewItemsMixer` or `DateNewItemsMixer`, depending on the `sort` specified.

 ``` json
 {